-Vampire Goths’ pale complexion, ranging from white to a yellowish hue, enhances their vampiric appearance, starkly contrasting their dark attire.
+Intricate metallic accessories complement the mysterious look, while the pale complexion, ranging from white to a yellowish hue, enhances the vampiric appearance.

 The Cybergoth subculture emerged in the late 1990s as a futuristic, vibrant offshoot of traditional Goth culture.

-Glam Goth fashion style emerged during the 80s and 90s, merging the opulence of Glam Rock of the 70s with the somber undertones of the Gothic aesthetic.
+The Glam Goth look emerged during the late 80s by merging the somber undertones of the Gothic aesthetic with the opulence of Glam Rock of the 70s and the New Romantics movement of the 1980s.

-Jewelry is essential in nailing the Glam Goth fashion style: chokers with grommets, spikes, amulets combined with black, platform, lace-up combat boots, heavy makeup, and frilly, dandyish outfits.
+Jewelry is essential in nailing the Glam Goth: chokers with grommets, spikes, and amulets combined with black, platform, lace-up combat boots, heavy makeup, and frilly, dandyish outfits.

-Pastel Goth, or Kawaii Goth, is a distinctive sub-genre that interweaves traditional gothic aesthetics with the Japanese Kawaii style in playful and colorful ways.
+Pastel Goth, or Kawaii Goth, is a distinctive sub-genre that interweaves traditional gothic aesthetics with Japanese Kawaii in playful and colorful ways.

 Central to Pastel Goth fashion is a contrasting color palette that combines black with soft pastel shades, such as baby pink, baby blue, lavender, mint green, and lilac.